The 2021 back-to-school season will look different this year - again. And that’s thanks to COVID-19 and our “new normal”.

 Kids (and adults!) are masters of the quick hand rinse, yet that’s not enough to kill germs.

-Work with them to practice really scrubbing thoroughly as they wash their hands, making sure to rub the palms together and interlace the fingers to catch all the hot spots, as recommended by the World Health Organization (WHO).
-Use a tune like the “happy birthday” or alphabet song to demonstrate the length of a proper scrub session.
+Work with them to practice scrubbing as they wash their hands.
+Make sure they rub their palms together and interlace their fingers, as recommended by the World Health Organization (WHO).
+Use a tune like the “happy birthday” or alphabet song to demonstrate the length of time they should wash their hands.

 Then talk to them about how to avoid touching surfaces like door handles and handrails.
-And, remind them that they should sanitize immediately if they do.
+And remind them to wash up if they do.

 You can even make it easier for them to stay healthy by: